Georgewisdom/shopStack/README.md

-# A Shopping cart app where to add items and remove them when necessary
+# fullstack react and express application